 - Corporate finance

-- Acted for a PRC lessor as transaction counsel on the refinancing of one A380 aircraft on lease to Emirates
+- Acting for a PRC lessor as transaction counsel on the refinancing of one A380 aircraft on lease to Emirates.

-- Acted for a PRC lessor as transaction counsel on the refinancing of two 737-800 aircraft on lease to Lion Air
+- Acting for a PRC lessor as transaction counsel on the refinancing of two 737-800 aircraft on lease to Lion Air.

-- Acted as transaction and drafting counsel for senior and junior lenders on a six aircraft loan note facility for an Australian airline
+- Acting as transaction and drafting counsel for senior and junior lenders on a six aircraft loan note facility for an Australian airline.

-- Represented an aviation fund in respect of their portfolio purchase, financing, leasing and novations of leases of Boeing and Airbus aircraft on lease to airlines in various jurisdictions, including China, Taiwan, Germany, Spain, Brazil, Australia and Indonesia
+- Acting for an aviation fund in respect of their portfolio purchase, financing, leasing and novations of leases of Boeing and Airbus aircraft on lease to airlines in various jurisdictions, including China, Taiwan, Germany, Spain, Brazil, Australia and Indonesia.

-- Represented the US EXIM and the ECAs as Australian counsel on export credit supported aviation financing transactions to Qantas and Virgin
+- Acting for the US EXIM and the ECAs as Australian counsel on export credit supported aviation financing transactions to Qantas and Virgin.

-- Acted for various corporates and financiers in receivables financing and representing corporates and financiers on covenant resets, restructuring and insolvency
+- Acting for various corporates and financiers in receivables financing and representing corporates and financiers on covenant resets, restructuring and insolvency.

-- Acted for the sub-participants in the restructuring of bridge French tax lease transaction that won Airfinance Journal’s Global Restructuring Deal of the Year for 2018
+- Acting for the sub-participants in the restructuring of a bridge French tax lease transaction that won Airfinance Journal’s Global Restructuring Deal of the Year for 2018.

-- Acted for Comsys on a structured financing for an A380 aircraft on lease to Emirates which won Airfinance Journal’s 2017 inaugural China award for best cross-border airline or lessor financing by a Chinese financier
+- Acting for Comsys on a structured financing for an A380 aircraft on lease to Emirates which won Airfinance Journal’s 2017 inaugural China award for best cross-border airline or lessor financing by a Chinese financier.

-- Acted for mandated lead arrangers and lenders on an up to AU$2 billion asset enhanced loan note issuance programme for Qantas and advising on the issuance of the first series of US$350 million Series A notes
+- Acting for mandated lead arrangers and lenders on an up to AU$2 billion asset enhanced loan note issuance programme for Qantas and advising on the issuance of the first series of US$350 million Series A notes.